QiyaGao326/QiyaGao326.github.io/contents/competitions.md

 - Built a resU-Net + KNN cascade model and a complete hardware–software platform with wireless transmission and mobile visualization

-**2. The First ‘Skills Cup’ Medical Device Technology Innovation and Application Skills Competition**
+**2. The First Medical Device Technology Innovation and Application Skills Competition**

 (The second participant, Third Prize (National Level) | Oct 2024)
 #### Key Works: